Robert Meservey: Family

 Robert was the younger son of Arthur Bond Meservey (1885–1952), who was the chair of Dartmouth College's department of physics, and Anne White Meservey (1886–1970).
 Robert H. Meservey had a sister, Ellen, and a brother, Edward.
 Edward B. Meservey (1916–2009) also became a Dartmouth alumnus, a ski champion, and a physicist.
 Edward's wife, Sabra Follett Meservey (1924–1994), was the first woman to formally enroll as a graduate student for a higher degree at Princeton University.
 The couple met in Istanbul, where they both taught at a girls' school.
 (She was Barbara Newhall Follett's sister.)

 On September 29, 1953, in Arlington, Virginia, Robert H. Meservey married Evelyn Bradford Miller (1931–2014).
-Upon his death he was survived his widow, their two married daughters, and four grandchildren.
+Upon his death he was survived by his widow, their two married daughters, and four grandchildren.